A Great Way to Smoke Your Holiday Turkey

 Another Delicious Taco

-Use Delicious Taco recipe on page one of Section 2, substituting fajita meat with tasty chicken above.
+Use Delicious Taco recipe, substituting fajita meat with Tasty Chicken above.

 Charlie’s Bacon Wrapped Chicken Livers

 Wash chicken livers and cut into bite size pieces, discarding membrane.
 Cut bacon strips in half.
 Place chicken liver on end of bacon strip, salt and pepper to taste, and sprinkle with minced garlic.
 Roll tightly in bacon, turn and roll tightly in another bacon strip, making a square.
 Pin with toothpicks to keep bacon in place.
 Place on grill, basting with favorite sauce or cook plain until bacon is done.

 Cornish Game Hens